Signs You May Need Gutter Guards

 Examine Warranties

 Top gutter guard installers often offer 20-year or lifetime warranties for clogs, leaks, rust, and other issues.
-When selecting a company, look into the warranty details for both materials and workmanship guarantees.
-Warranties offer the most effective protection for your gutter investment.
+When picking a company, carefully examine the warranty details for both materials and workmanship guarantees.
+Warranties offer the best protection for your gutter investment.

 Check Reviews and Referrals

-Take some time to look at online reviews on Yelp, the Better Business Bureau (BBB), Google Reviews, and other review sites to find customer feedback.
-Ask neighbors which companies they recommend for quality local gutter guard installation.
-When researching, look for providers with consistently good feedback rather than just a single recommendation.
+Be sure to check online reviews on Yelp, Google Reviews, the Better Business Bureau (BBB), and other review sites to read about customer experiences.
+Ask neighbors to recommend quality local gutter guard companies.
+When researching providers, we'd recommend opting for companies with a track record of consistently good feedback instead of just one or two reviews.

 Types of Gutter Guards

-- Surface tension guards, sometimes called reverse curve guards, use surface tension to let debris slide off while water flows through into the gutter.
-They are often visible from the ground.
-On average, you can expect to pay $2.97 per linear foot for surface tension guards.
+- Surface tension guards, sometimes called reverse curve guards, use surface tension to let debris slide off while water flows into the gutter.
+They can typically be seen from the ground.
+On average, you can expect to spend $2.97 per linear foot for surface tension guards.